ahaeger/ahaeger.github.io/_posts/2021-08-18-introducing-esok.md

 of ops work, so I started to collect some common operations.
 Eventually it resulted in me working on this CLI on my hack time.
-What I wanted was to 1) run the same command on each corresponding deployment in all the regions/sites, 2) group several requests into a single command and finally 3) make something slightly more human-friendly than curls in the bash history.
+What I wanted was to 1) run the same command on each corresponding deployment in all the regions/sites, 2) group common chains of curls into a single command and finally 3) make something slightly more human-friendly than curls in the bash history.
 The result is [`esok`][Github]!